Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Ways To Use Baked Bacon In Recipes

-- Tools To Make Bacon In The Oven
+- How To Cook Bacon In The Oven (Best Way!)

 You’ll never want to do it any other way again for making large batches, but if you want a smaller batch, microwave bacon and air fryer bacon both work surprisingly well, or make turkey bacon in the oven for a healthier twist.

 - Can make lots of bacon at once.
 Baking bacon is a great way to make large batches, and much faster than a skillet.

 - Not much hands on time.
 Pop the pan into the oven and go do something else.
-Much better than standing at the stove waiting for it to cook!
+Much better than standing at the stove waiting for it to cook — and no flipping needed!

 The Trick To Baking Bacon Perfectly

-If you want to cook crispy bacon in oven, the main trick is to use an oven-safe rack — instead of placing the bacon directly on the sheet pan.
+If you want to cook crispy bacon in oven, the main trick to the recipe is to use an oven-safe cooling rack — instead of placing the bacon directly on the sheet pan.
 This means it doesn’t sit in the grease as it cooks and the fat drips down, which gets you that perfect crispness.

 How To Cook Bacon In The Oven